 The third variable in the wealth accumulation equation is the amount of time your wealth compounds and grows.

 If you wait just six years to get started and your assets grow at 12% annually, you will have half as much money when you retire compared to starting today (assuming equal contributions over your working lifetime).

 If you wait just twelve years you will have only a quarter as much.

-That’s a dramatic change in wealth for just a little procrastination.
-Just getting this one idea into your bones early enough in life can change your financial future.
-It’s that important.
+That's a life changing difference in net worth for just a little procrastination.
+Just getting this one idea into your bones early enough can change your financial future.
+It's that important.

 Every day you delay is another day where opportunity is thrown away.